ComScore

 • Time Commitment: 2 hours, 15 minutes

-• Why We Love It: slow cooker recipe, crowd-pleaser, make ahead
+• Why I Love It: slow cooker recipe, crowd-pleaser, make ahead

-It’s cheesy, spicy and a given for any game-watch party, but our version has a secret: You can make it ahead.
+It’s cheesy, spicy and a given for any game-watch party, but PureWow's version has a secret: You can make it ahead.
 Just break out that slow cooker and let it do the hard work.
+Keep it on warm during the party with a platter of chips and crudité, and you'll have a happy crowd, no matter who wins.

 Freelance PureWow Editor